Aikohh/aikohh.github.io/source/skill-tree.md

 # Skill Tree

 Depicted below is Waker's skill tree and an example skill-point allocation among the skills.
+Afterwards each skill is explained in detail and with some general tips given when they apply.

 ![Waker Skill Tree](_static/wa-skill-tree.png)